 If you don't have Catelyn Stark (WotN) in your opening hand or setup, you go find her right away with Heir to the Iron Throne.
 You have the whole suite of cheap Stark lords and ladies here ready to be sacrificed for the greater good, and if you don't find Cat with your Heir, Robb Stark (Core) and Wyman Manderly (R) are excellent 2nd and 3rd options.
 Robb's renown and stand win games, and Wyman provides plenty of draw to fuel your other tricks.

-Loan from the Iron Bank can be used as your opener if you've got Fat Cat in hand and want to play her the old fashioned way.
+Trading with the Pentoshi can be used as your opener if you've got Fat Cat in hand and want to play her the old fashioned way.

 Nothing Burns Like The Cold can help clear problematic locations and attachments.

 Winter Festival offers another way of accelerating your power gain.

 Return to the Fields (R) can either be played when you suspect a reset, or just to draw cards and put power on Fat Cat.

 Wildfire Assault is not the strongest reset, but it offers yet another way of putting power on Fat Cat in the plot phase, and beats both Valar Morghulis and Valar Dohaeris in initiative, ensuring your characters don't have to die in vain.